wiris/html-integrations/packages/mathtype-froala/README.md

 MathType for Froala [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/wirismath)
 ===

+:warning: **This package is for froala version 2!** If you're looking for froala version 3 package, there is one name froala3.

 Type and handwrite mathematical notation with MathType.

 Easily include quality math equations in your documents and digital content.